jrambeau/mist-guest-logger/README.md

 Changelog:
 - 27 jun 2024: creation
-- 03 jan 2025: solved an issue where too many API calls where being made (when getting client details using RESTfull API)
+- 03 jan 2025: solved an issue where too many API calls where being made and trigger throttling (when getting client details using RESTFUL APIs)

 ## 1. Installation